Suraj2320/job_scrapper_indeed/README.md

-<p id="description">The goal of this project is to create a web scraper using Puppeteer to extract job listings from a popular job board website.
-Students will demonstrate their understanding of web scraping fundamentals, CSS selectors, and Puppeteer functions by building a functional scraper that outputs job data in a structured format<br>
+<p id="description">The goal of this project is to create a web scraper using Puppeteer to extract job listings from a popular job board website.it will be demonstrate their understanding of web scraping fundamentals, CSS selectors, and Puppeteer functions by building a functional scraper that outputs job data in a structured format<br>

 <h1>Step by step Guide for run this project</h1>